rramsey1115/NSS-Cohort/book-2-fun-functions/chapters/VEGGISH_FUSION.md

 ## Importing Functions

-Since the restaurant needs to see which fish are available at the foshmonger marjet, it will need to import the function that is exported from that module.
+Since the restaurant needs to see which fish are available at the foshmonger market, it will need to import the function that is exported from that module.

 ## Restaurant Menu